 Instructions

-- In food processor, combine all ingredients.
-Blend, stopping to scrape the sides every so often, until mixture is course and sticky and starts to hold together.
+- Drain water from the dates and place in a food processor, along with the remaining filling ingredients.
+Blend, stopping to scrape the sides every so often, until mixture is a thick, sticky dough*

-- Roll mixture into balls, about 1 tablespoon in size.
-Place on flat, move-able surface.
+- Roll the filling into balls, about 1 tablespoon in size.
+Place them on a lined baking sheet or plate.

 - Remove chocolate from heat, retrieve balls from freezer and dip balls (one at a time) into the melted chocolate.
-Place dipped balls on lined baking sheet to set.
+Place dipped balls back on your lined baking sheet to set.

 - Store in fridge or freezer.